ydkmlt84/Maintainerr_docs/docs/Rules.md

 For example, you might create a rule group that selects and deletes old or watched seasons of a TV show, while keeping newer seasons untouched.
 Alternatively, you could target watched episodes and set them to unmonitored in Sonarr.

 ???+ info
-    - Plex collections cannot contain mixed media types.
+    - Collections cannot contain mixed media types.
 Therefore, Maintainerr restricts each rule group / collection to a single media type.

     - Running rules on episodes is slower than on shows or seasons, as Maintainerr must process a larger volume of data.

 #### Manual collections

-If you prefer to manage Plex collections yourself or use a different tool, you can enable the manual collection option.
-With this enabled, Maintainerr will not automatically create and delete collections in Plex.
+If you prefer to manage collections yourself or use a different tool, you can enable the manual collection option.
+With this enabled, Maintainerr will not automatically create and delete collections in your media server.

 ## Adding rules